 The following Debt Schedule describes the use of debt and the principal and interest payments for servicing debt.
+The final payments for the equipment leased in 2017 will be made in Fiscal 2022 and the final payment for the equipment leased in 2018 will be made in Fiscal 2023.
+The equipment will then be owned by the District.
+The life of the leased equipment is expected to extend at least ten years after the expiration of the lease contracts.
 The Debt Service Coverage Ratios calculate the District's annual ability to meet the debt service covenant that is required of both the 2015 and 2018 Revenue Bonds.
 The minimum required ratio is 1.25.